Trial with a plan target Use the 2-hour trial to test login, app install, and whether V04, V06, or V08 fits.

 Which VMOS Cloud plan is best for first-time users?

-For most first-time buyers, V04 or V06 are the clearest starting points because they balance cost and everyday usability better than jumping straight to premium tiers.
+Start with V04 or V06 if you want the clearest balance of cost and everyday usability before moving into premium tiers.

 What is the difference between V03 and V04 if the price looks similar?